m-capone1/auto_verify_quiz/README.md

 ## Future Considerations

 The API currently reads and writes data to a local JSON file for simplicity.
 In the future, integrating a database such as MySQL would be more applicable.
-The addition of a database will promote a more maintainable and scalable API, better suited for real production environments.
+The addition of a database will promote a more maintainable and scalable API, which is more useful for a real production environment.